Therapeutic Garden Grants

 - Schools, non-profits, hospitals, retirement centers, rehabilitation facilities, veteran’s facilities, community centers, day camps, treatment facilities, and inter-generational groups throughout the United States and Canada are eligible.

-- Applicants must have the plot of land in their possession at the time of application with at least a five-year commitment for a garden to be on that property.
+- Applicants must document that they have had a therapeutic garden program completed for at least one year at the time of application with at least a five-year commitment for the garden to remain on that property.

 Find more grants like this